ssingh2937/TheAddressBook/README.md

 This is the screen which will be used to add contacts.
 Tapping on the imageView will take to your phone gallery to select a image from your phone.
 The firstName and phone field is mandatory to fill, rest all are optional.
 Clicking on the button will save the data to your local phone database(SQLite).

 **Contact Details Screen**
 The screen show all details of the user.
+The phone number card can be tapped to call a person and email card takes us to the email app of our phone(Gmail usually).

 Missing features:
 - Cloud Syncing.